-For your campers outer layers, such as their water resistant jacket, it is okay to wear something that is a couple of sizes larger.
-It will still work to trap the heat, and will provide a lot of more life as it will endure many more camp seasons.
+For your campers outer protection layers (such as their water-resistant jacket), it is okay to wear something that is a couple of sizes larger.
+It will still work to trap their body heat, and will provide a lot more life as it will endure many more summer camp seasons.

 Synthetic vs. Cotton Clothing?